[Music/Culture] An Interview with: Morena Leraba

-Introducing our new resident creative: The mysterious and captivating Morena Leraba.
-A Mosotho shepherd, musician, singer, poet and writer from Lesotho, the landlocked "Kingdom in the Sky" of Southern Africa.
+An exclusive interview with one of the most talented emerging African artists of our generation; The mysterious and captivating Morena Leraba.
+A Mosotho shepherd, musician, singer and poet from Lesotho, the "Kingdom in the Sky" of Southern Africa.

-The mysterious Morena Leraba is a nomadic experimentalist with a truly singular sound; dynamic fusions of Famo poetry infused with electronica, dub, rock, jazz, house and hip hop.
-Morena combines the poetic potency of his Famo language, utilising the vocal techniques, the delivery and tonality of the Basotho Shepard Initiates, to manifest his musical alter ego as the mystical Mosotho Shepard, the grand wizard of Sesotho mountain poetry.
+Morena Leraba is a nomadic experimentalist with a truly singular sound; dynamic fusions of Famo poetry infused with elements of electronica, dub, rock, jazz, house, and hip hop.
+Morena utilises the poetic potency of the Famo language, combining the vocal techniques, the delivery and tonality of the Basotho Shepard Initiates, to manifest his musical alter ego as the mystical Mosotho Shepard, the grand wizard of Sesotho mountain poetry.

 The mesmerising music and lyrics of Morena Leraba are deeply rooted in Lesotho's traditional spiritual music and poetry, including the sub-genre of Famo, which originated back to the 1920's when Basotho men would walk long distances from Lesotho to Kimberly or Johannesburg as migrant workers in the gold and diamond mines of South Africa.
 Famo was created by the Basotho men who worked in these mines, the music is the fusion of traditional singing and poetry, infused with drums, bass and accordion.

-Since establishing himself over six years ago, it's only taken a handful of striking collaborations, singles, and live show performances to illuminate this talented artist on the cultural radar, leading him to perform live on stage at big festivals in Norway, France, England and Cape Town.
-Now in 2020, after a recent signing to the Black Major music label, the future is looking bright for the Shepherd King of Lesotho Electronica, with his album currently in development and a debut EP expected in 2021.
+Since establishing himself as a musician over six years ago, it's only taken a handful of collaborations, singles, and live show performances to illuminate this talented artist on the cultural radar, leading him to perform live on stage at big festivals in Norway, France, England and Cape Town.
+Now in 2021, after a recent signing to the Black Major music label, the future is looking bright for the Shepherd King of Lesotho Electronica, with his debut album currently in development and a new EP expected soon.

-What are the origins behind your style of music?
+What are the origins and influences behind your music?

 How did your upbringing influence you creatively?